 - Cooperative housing fees

-How long does the Chapter 7 process take?
+How Long Does the Chapter 7 Process Take?

 In most cases, it takes approximately three to four months to complete a Chapter 7 bankruptcy and obtain a discharge.
-However, if you have a complex case or creditors object to your discharged, it can take longer.
+However, if you have a complex case or creditors object to your discharge, it can take longer.

 From three to six months after you file, you’ll receive your bankruptcy discharge.
 A few days or weeks after your discharge is granted, your bankruptcy case will be officially closed, you will no longer be liable to all of your creditors, and you can move on with your debt-free life.
 This allows you to now rebuild your credit and get the most from your new debt-free status.